 For many spouses and partners whose loved ones struggle with addiction, infidelity is often the last straw.
 Not only is infidelity hurtful, but it can also cause serious health concerns.
 For example, a cheating partner may bring home sexually transmitted diseases.

 Furthermore, people who misuse intravenous drugs risk catching and passing on a variety of serious diseases.
-But, substance use disorder treatment can help you understand and manage these self-destructive behaviors.
+But, substance use disorder treatment in Kansas City can help you understand and manage these self-destructive behaviors.

 How Does Being Under the Influence Encourage Infidelity?